 Included are colorful full-page illustrations as well as a deep examination of modern video games to figure out why some are boring and others can be enjoyed for years.

-Raph Koster, the author of the book, is a veteran game designer who has worked on big hits like Star Wars Galaxies and Ultima Online and served as creative executive at top companies like Disney Playdom and Sony Online.
+Raph Koster, the author of the book, is a veteran game designer who has worked on big hits like Star Wars Galaxies and Ultima Online and served as a creative executive at top companies like Disney Playdom and Sony Online.

 It offers a step-by-step approach to utilizing the ideas and techniques from the first Gamification book with examples, worksheets, and other tools useful for learning.

-The authors of the book are Karl Kapp, a professor of Instructional Technology in Bloomsburg University, Lucas Blair, founder of serious game studio Little Bird games, and Rich Mesch, an expert with 25 years in the field of experiential and contextualized learning.
+The authors of the book are Karl Kapp, a professor of Instructional Technology at Bloomsburg University, Lucas Blair, founder of serious game studio Little Bird games, and Rich Mesch, an expert with 25 years in the field of experiential and contextualized learning.

 Topics such as human perception, sound, the use of metaphors, and ancillary indicators are covered to help reveal their importance in crafting a captivating digital world.

 There’s also a website designed to complement the book by providing playsets with tools that demonstrate the importance of virtual sensation components.

 Game Feel also concludes with an interesting take on some of the possible developments of game sensation yet to be utilized by developers.

 This popular book not only motivates readers to actually complete their games but also provides insight on game loops, scripting engines, design patterns, and other technical areas.

 This book was written by Robert Nystrom, a programmer with twenty years of experience.